altimmons/LangNotes/Python.md

  ```

  Assignment expressions allow you to assign and return a value in the same expression.
-For example, if you want to assign to a variable and print its value, then you typically do something like [[1]] while in  Python 3.8, you’re allowed to combine these two statements into one, using the walrus operator: [[2]]
+For example, if you want to assign to a variable and print its value, then you typically do something like [[1]] while in  Python 3.8, you're allowed to combine these two statements into one, using the walrus operator: [[2]]